EddyLuten/bhreia.com/docs/creatures/juvenile-Amalchian-dragon.md

 ### Actions {: .actions }

-**Multiattack.** The dragon makes two attacks: one with its bite and one with its claws.
+**Multiattack.** The Dragon makes two attacks: one with its bite and one with its claws.
 {:.action}

 **Bite.** *Melee Weapon Attack*: +7 to hit, reach 10 ft., one target. *Hit*: 10 (1d10 + 5) piercing damage plus 4 (1d8) lightning damage.